Twitter considered stricter rules after Trump Proud Boys comment but chose not to act

 Related video: Liz Cheney says ‘no rational or sane man’ in Trump’s position would say election was stolen

-Twitter considered stricter moderation policies after Donald Trump told the Proud Boys to “stand back and stand by” but the company chose not to act, an employee has told the January 6 committee.
+Twitter considered stricter moderation policies after Donald Trump told the Proud Boys to “stand back and stand by”, but the company chose not to act, an employee has told the January 6 committee.

 Maryland Democrat Jamie Raskin said that the committee “interviewed a former Twitter employee who explained the effects that Trump had on the Twitter platform”.